Joel-HsienChi/PointRobotUi/Developer_Manual.md

       String that represent current searching type, including `all`, `id`, etc.
       Initially set to `all`.

-      - `check_button_array_search_edit:`
-      List to store the index of row that mistake_proofing checkbox is checked.

-      - `current_user:`
+      - `value`
-      User object that represent currently login user.
+      String that handle the specific value for searching operation later.

    2. `show_user(self, pages):`

-      This function will capture user's information from database according to the current searching type and the interger `page` parameter, which represent the page number, then insert checkbox and user information into table.
+      This function will initialize `self.table` and `self.current_user`, then set the `value`, `pages` and lastly the table.

-      No return value for this function.
+      No return values for this function.

    3. `press_save(self):`

-      This function is connect to the save button, which will capture data from table, then save it to database if its valid.

-      Finally, handle the appearance of error message according to the input.
+      This function save the data on the table by calling `save_info()` function, then handle the error message

+      Finally, refresh the table with updated data.

       No return values for this function.

    4. `open_Register_window(self):`